codeforamerica/pya/README.md

 - `SLACK_WEBHOOK_URL`: Sends Slack notifications for test results
 - `STAGING_DEPLOY_PAT`: GitHub Personal Access Token used to trigger the downstream deployment workflow

+  The staging PAT will need to be regenerated every 90 days and updated in Github and Lastpass
 ---

 ## Stylesheet Compilation